 St Louis Paperweights

-Based at the on the easternmost extremities of France, near the Swiss and German borders, the Verrerie Royale de Saint Louis was founded in 1767, under the auspices of King Louis XV.
+The Verrerie Royale de Saint Louis located at the on the easternmost extremities of France, near the Swiss and German borders, was founded in 1767, under the auspices of King Louis XV.
 Having initially produced mirror and window glass, in common with other contemporary manufactories in the area, the company began to concentrate on the creation of finer materials throughout the latter part of the 18th century, to a point in the 1820’s when they had perfected the art of high quality crystal glass.
 To reflect this new-found skill, the name was changed to Compagnie des Cristalleries de Saint Louis in 1829.

 The production of Saint Louis paperweights purportedly began in the 1820’s, but there are only three different dates which are generally found on the 19th century examples that now find their way to market – 1845, 1848 and 1849.